weswigham/solved/README.md

     * Enumerates all potential walls alongside an existing constraint.
 Unlikely but theoretically possible to be used to guess a puzzle start.
 * GuessBlank
     * Enumerates all completely unconstrained potential wall places.
 Literally only possible when a puzzle only has zeros for constraints.

+Much credit to @mooman219 for helping me dream up and verify some of the more interesting strategies here!